Communication-Efficient Triangle Counting under Local Differential Privacy: Experiments

 \subsection{Experimental Results}

-{\textbf{Performance Comparison.}}~~First we evaluated our algorithms with the Laplacian noise.
-Specifically, we evaluated all possible combinations of our three algorithms with and without our double clipping (six combinations in total), and compares them with the existing two-rounds algorithm in~\cite{Imola_USENIX21}.
+{\textbf{Performance Comparison.}}~~First, we evaluated our algorithms with the Laplacian noise.
+Specifically, we evaluated all possible combinations of our three algorithms with and without our double clipping (six combinations in total) and compared them with the existing two-rounds algorithm in~\cite{Imola_USENIX21}.
 For algorithms with double clipping, we divided the total privacy budget $\epsilon$ as: $\epsilon_0 = \frac{\epsilon}{10}$ and $\epsilon_1 = \epsilon_2 = \frac{9\epsilon}{20}$.
-For algorithms without double clipping, we divided $\epsilon$ as $\epsilon_1 = \epsilon_2 = \frac{\epsilon}{2}$, and used the maximum degree $d_{max}$ as the global sensitivity.
+Here, we set a very small budget ($\epsilon_0 = \frac{\epsilon}{10}$) for edge clipping because the degree has a small sensitivity (sensitivity$=1$).
+For algorithms without double clipping, we divided $\epsilon$ as $\epsilon_1 = \epsilon_2 = \frac{\epsilon}{2}$ and used the maximum degree $d_{max}$ as the global sensitivity.

 Figures~\ref{fig:res2_w_Lap_abst} and \ref{fig:res2_w_Lap} show the results.
 Figure~\ref{fig:res2_w_Lap_abst} highlights the relative error of our three algorithms with double clipping when $\epsilon=1$ or $2$ and $\mu^*=10^{-3}$. ``DC'' (resp.~``$d_{max}$'') represents algorithms with (resp.~without) double clipping. \AlgSec{} (marked with purple square) in Figure~\ref{fig:res2_w_Lap} (c) and (d) represents the two-rounds algorithm in~\cite{Imola_USENIX21}.
-Note that this is a special case of our \AlgOne{} without sampling ($\mu =\frac{e^{\epsilon_1}}{e^{\epsilon_1}+1} = 0.62$), as described in Section~\ref{sub:algorithms_overview}.
+Note that this is a special case of our \AlgOne{} without sampling ($\mu =\frac{e^{\epsilon_1}}{e^{\epsilon_1}+1} = 0.62$).
 Figure~\ref{fig:res2_w_Lap} (c) and (d) also show the download cost $\CostDL$ calculated by (\ref{eq:CostDL_F}).
-Note that when $\mu^* \geq 0.1$ (marked with squares), $\CostDL$ can be $6$Gbits and $400$Gbits in \GPlus{} and \IMDB{}, respectively, by downloading only 0/1 for each pair of users $(v_j,v_k)$ ($\CostDL = \frac{(n-1)(n-2)}{2}$ in this case).
+Note that when $\mu^* \geq 0.1$ (marked with squares), $\CostDL$ can be $6$Gbits and $400$Gbits in \GPlus{} and \IMDB{}, respectively, by downloading only 0/1 for each pair of users $(v_j,v_k)$; $\CostDL = \frac{(n-1)(n-2)}{2}$ in this case.

 Figures~\ref{fig:res2_w_Lap_abst} and \ref{fig:res2_w_Lap} show that our \AlgTwo{} (DC) provides the best (or almost the best) performance in all cases.
-This is because \AlgTwo{} (DC) introduces the $4$-cycle trick (shown in Figure~\ref{fig:four-cycle}) and effectively reduces the global sensitivity of the Laplacian noise by double clipping.
-Later, we will also investigate the effectiveness of the $4$-cycle trick (by not adding the Laplacian noise) and the relation between the Laplacian noise and the relative error (while changing $n$).
+This is because \AlgTwo{} (DC) introduces the $4$-cycle trick and effectively reduces the global sensitivity of the Laplacian noise by double clipping.
+Later, we will investigate the effectiveness of the $4$-cycle trick in detail by not adding the Laplacian noise.
+We will also investigate the impact of the Laplacian noise while changing $n$.